xpl/useless/README.md

 ## Custom build

-To make reduced/extended distribution (with some submodules disabled or enabled), you can create your own version of default header file, commenting out unneeded `$include` directives.
+To make reduced/extended distribution (with some submodules disabled or enabled), you can create your own version of default header file, commenting out unneeded `$include` directives or including additional ones.

 There exists `./useless.micro.js` as an example of reduced build.
 Running `node build.js ./useless.micro.js ./build` will produce `./build/useless.micro.min.js` as output.